marcocarnini/marcocarnini.github.io/content/posts/creating_a_theme.md

 ---
 title: "Creating a Theme from Scratch"
 date: 2023-10-29
-draft: true
+draft: false
-tags: ["Hugo"]
+tags: ["Hugo", "HTML"]
 categories: ["Blogging"]
 series: "Creating a Hugo Theme"
 description: "How to start creating a Hugo theme from zero."
 ---

-## Starting
+While I like many themes from [the corresponding hugo page](https://themes.gohugo.io/), with this post I start creating a new theme for my own site, with the goal to explore and use some CSS (and Markdown/Hugo, of course).
+For simplcity, I start from a completely new site with ``hugo``:

 ```bash
 hugo new site from_scratch
 ```

 The folder ``themes`` is empty.
 Normally, I would clone an existing theme, and start configuring.
-In this example, however, I want to work step by step on the creation of my personal theme.
-I follow [this guide](https://retrolog.io/blog/creating-a-hugo-theme-from-scratch/).
+In this example, however, I want to work step by step.
+For reference, I follow [this guide](https://retrolog.io/blog/creating-a-hugo-theme-from-scratch/).
+I create a completely new theme, and I call it ``bareMinimum``:

 ```bash
 hugo new theme bareMinimum
 ```

-leading to the following structure for the folder ``themes/bareMinimum``:
+This lead to the following structure for the folder ``themes/bareMinimum``:

 ```bash
 bareMinimum/